juliajessica/react-help-queue/README.md

 ### Link to live application:

-_This single React Application takes it's clock method and compares the "Actual" DOM to its Virtual DOM._
+_This single page application is a basic practice to understand the principles with JSX and CSS integrated in a React Application._

 ## <span style="color:#74875d;">Technologies Used</span>